-For culture vultures, the city’s streets are packed with ornate buildings, piazzas and monuments from various periods in history, plus museums and art galleries that show off the best of Naples through the ages.
+If you’re a culture vulture then you’re in for a treat!
+The city streets are packed with ornate buildings, piazzas and monuments from various periods in history, and there are numerous museums and art galleries that show off the best of Naples through the ages.

-Whether you’re fascinated by the world-class National Archaeological Museum or the more contemporary art at Museo MADRE, Naples has a wealth of cultural delights to tickle every fancy.
-And afterwards you can roam the maze of streets and vibrant cafés of the historic city centre, or the fashionable waterfront district of Chiaia.
-Either way, you’re never far from a tasty snack and an exquisite Campanian wine
+Whether you’re fascinated by the world-class National Archaeological Museum or the more contemporary art at Museo MADRE, Naples has a wealth of cultural delights to tickle your fancy.

 7 day suggested trip